Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 ```
 You can stop the command by using 'Ctrl+C'.
 Avoid using 'Ctrl+X' as it freezes the VM.

-Here, id of virtual machine (use sudo xl list command)
+To get id of virtual machine (use sudo xl list command).

 <br>